cbdevnet/midimonster/README.md

 * Control lighting fixtures or DAWs using gamepad controllers, trackballs, etc ([Example configuration](configs/evdev.cfg))
 * Play games, type, or control your mouse using MIDI controllers ([Example configuration](configs/midi-mouse.cfg))

-If you encounter a bug or suspect a problem with a a protocol implementation, please [open an Issue](https://github.com/cbdevnet/midimonster/issues) or get in touch with us via IRC on [Hackint in `#midimonster`](https://webirc.hackint.org/#irc://irc.hackint.org/#midimonster).
+If you encounter a bug or suspect a problem with a protocol implementation, please [open an Issue](https://github.com/cbdevnet/midimonster/issues) or get in touch with us via IRC on [Hackint in `#midimonster`](https://webirc.hackint.org/#irc://irc.hackint.org/#midimonster).
 We are happy to hear from you!